2kwattz/CareerPilot/README.md

 10. Settings tab for dashboard with help section containing Dark/Light mode, User profile etc
 11. As of now only considerable HTML,CSS and Javascript is used to create a functional frontend, But it needs refinement like animations, sliding covers etc when backend is fully functional
+12. Advanced filters needs to be added such as search by location,stipend and other advanced filters